LogtalkDotOrg/logtalk3/library/union_find/NOTES.md

 making every node point to the root whenever a find predicate is used on it.

 - Union by rank: Union predicates always attach the shorter tree to the root of the taller tree.
-Thus, the resulting tree is no taller than the originals unless they were of equal height, in which case the resulting tree is taller by one node.
+Thus, the resulting tree is no taller than the original unless they were of equal height, in which case the resulting tree is taller by one node.